JDureau/H1N1-London-2009/README.md

 collaboration with [Kostas Kalogeropoulos][2] and [Marc Baguelin][3].

-The proposed methodology relies on compartmental models in which some parameters are allowed to vary over time following a diffusion.
+The proposed methodology relies on compartmental models in which some parameters are allowed to vary over time following a [diffusion][8].
 It then helps to understand what are the underlying and unobserved causes of observed epidemic dynamics.
 We illustrated this approach on a time series of H1N1 cases recorded in London during the 2009 pandemic (courtesy of the Health Protection Agency):

 ![data](https://raw.github.com/JDureau/H1N1-London-2009/master/images/data.png?login=JDureau&token=c5b1e3d648591265b128978f10a0bcee)

+The unusual shape of the epidemic trajectory, exhibiting two peaks, reflects variations of extrinsic quantities that drive its evolution.
+Holidays, and their subsequent impact on the frequency at which people meet and infect each other, provide a natural explanation to the decline of the first wave.
+However, the additional role of climate on the transmissibility of influenza is also debated, and media have played an important role on individual awareness and behaviour.
 We show that according to the model we use, the effective transmission rate of H1N1 evolved in the following way:

 ![data](https://raw.github.com/JDureau/H1N1-London-2009/master/images/beta.png?login=JDureau&token=908ed37544cffb2e67155b264bde06ba)

+This result confirms that holidays have been the main driver of the epidemic, and further quantifies their impact on the transmission rate of influenza.
+For example, it shows that the impact of summer holidays is about twice more important than fall holidays, providing an indication on the potential impact of closing schools as a mean to mitigate an epidemic.

 The original article relied on the use of the [particle Markov Chain Monte Carlo algorithm][4], and proposed a solution for its robust and automatic calibration to facilitate further analog studies on stochastic compartmental models.